Lindquist & Vennum: Pro bono service

-Commitment to community service and pro bono

 Since 1997, Lindquist & Vennum has achieved 100 percent pro bono participation by its partners, associates and paralegals.
 In 2007, the firm was first to be honored for its pro bono efforts by the Minnesota Judicial Council, a newly formed policy-making body of the Minnesota Judicial Branch.
 In 2013, the firm was named to The National Law Journal's Pro Bono Hot List.